virendraSingh17/searchLab/README.md

-# SearchLab — BCA Final Year Project

-An interactive Search Algorithm Visualizer and Performance Analyzer built with React + Vite.
+# 🔎 SearchLab — Search Algorithm Visualizer

-## Algorithms
+SearchLab is an interactive web-based project designed to visualize and understand different searching algorithms through step-by-step execution.

+It demonstrates:
 - Linear Search — O(n)
 - Binary Search — O(log n)
 - Jump Search — O(√n)
-- Interpolation Search — O(log log n) average for uniformly distributed data
+- Interpolation Search — Average O(log log n)

+The project provides visual feedback for each comparison, shows whether the target is found, tracks search steps, and helps compare algorithm performance and complexity.

-## Features
+## 🛠️ Tech Stack

-- Step-by-step search visualization
-- Random and preset datasets
-- Target value input
-- Comparison counter
+- React.js
-- Performance comparison table
+- Vite
-- Search history
+- JavaScript
-- Algorithm learning section
+- HTML
-- Responsive UI
+- CSS

-## Run
-npm install
-npm run dev

-## Build
-npm run build

-## Future scope
+## 🎯 Purpose

-Backend search API, database indexing, fuzzy search, autocomplete, Trie/B-tree based search and large dataset benchmarking.
+This project was developed as a **Learning purpose** to make searching algorithms easier to understand through interactive visualization rather than only theoretical explanations.